 To succeed in this increasingly digital marketplace, you need to offer more than a cut-and-paste B2B purchasing experience.
 Buyers expect a feature-rich digital service environment, which is much harder and costlier to deliver if you still use Open Source version 1 (OS1).

 OS1 reached its end of life on June 30, 2020, at which time security patches ended, and merchants are now solely responsible for maintaining PCI compliance.
-By upgrading to Magento Commerce you avoid this responsibility, which means you can add next-generation B2B commerce functionality quickly while spending less to maintain your platform.
+By upgrading to Adobe Commerce (Magento) you avoid this responsibility, which means you can add next-generation B2B commerce functionality quickly while spending less to maintain your platform.

 To succeed in this increasingly digital marketplace, you need to offer more than a cut-and-paste B2B purchasing experience.
 B2B commerce is more complex than B2C for multiple reasons.
 First, you’re typically selling to a smaller group of larger and often idiosyncratic customers rather than to thousands or millions of more predictable individual consumers.
 In many cases, you’ll need to offer custom pricing and product catalogs for each customer, often with different purchase agreements.
 Moreover, most buyers only have purchasing authority up to a certain point.
 Then, their requisitions must be approved by their supervisor before they can be submitted, which can result in complex workflows.

 These features can help you sell to businesses without maintaining a lot of custom code.
 Plus, these features have all been tested and vetted in the marketplace.

 2. Adobe Commerce (Magento) can support your hybrid business model.

 Business models are changing, which adds another layer of complexity.
 A growing number of B2B businesses also offer direct-to-consumer (D2C) sales.
 In fact, a third of U.S. consumers plan to do at least 40 percent of their shopping from D2C companies in the next five years.
 This kind of hybrid business model has many benefits including: